-I can literally say that I have worked in the proverbial trenches, having extensively used both Office 365 and G Suite.
+I can literally say that I have worked in the proverbial trenches, having extensively used both Office 365 and Google Workspace (formerly G Suite).

 Consequently, whatever I share here, is first-hand experience, and if my experience can save you money and time, it will make me happy.

 The purpose of this write-up is not to recommend one office suite over another because that won’t be fair.